PubNubDevelopers/chat-component-app-live-event/README.md

 #### LiveFeedPanel

 This is the part of the screen where the event itself is to be displayed.

 This is a simple example using a YouTube stream that is simple passed inside the LiveFeedPanelWrapper tags.

 The parameters to control the display of the YouTube stream source is passed using props.

-These props are passed from a higher level component in the component tree wher you have defined them, so there should be no need to edit this file unless you want to add a streaming provider of your own or change the default provider.
+These props are passed from a higher level component in the component tree where you have previously defined them, so there should be no need to edit this file unless you want to add a streaming provider of your own or change the settings for the default Stream provider.

 ```tsx
  return(